waja/docker-aptly/docs/README.md

     docker build docker-aptly --tag urpylka/aptly:latest
     ```

-    If you decide build own I suggest use [`docker-compose`](#manage-locally) commands.
+    If you decide build own I suggest you use [`docker-compose`](#manage-locally) commands.
 It will build own image before use.

 3. Then **generate keypair**.
-It won't regenerate that, if you already have keypair:
+It won't regenerate that, if you already have keypair (if a keyring exist at `aptly-data`):

     ```bash
     docker run --rm --log-driver=none \
-      --env FULL_NAME="First Last" \
-      --env EMAIL_ADDRESS="your@email.com" \
-      --env GPG_PASSPHRASE="PickAPassword" \
       --volume aptly-data:/opt/aptly \
-      urpylka/aptly:latest /opt/gen_keys.sh
+      urpylka/aptly:latest \
+      /opt/keys_gen.sh "First Last" "your@email.com" "Password"
     ```

-    `FULL_NAME` and `EMAIL_ADDRESS` will be associated with the GPG apt signing key.
+    `"First Last" "your@email.com" "Password"` will be associated with the GPG apt signing key.

-    Keep in the mind that the GPG passphrase which you specified in `GPG_PASSPHRASE` using ONLY BY USERS (at the external container) for:
+    Keep in the mind that the GPG passphrase using ONLY BY USERS (at the external container) for:

     1. Generating GPG keys (In the temporary container)
     2. Singing Aptly packages (using CLI tool or REST API)

-    Keep your GPG passphrase separately from the GPG key pair.
+    Keep your GPG passphrase separately from the GPG keypair (keyrings).

 4. **Run `aptly` and `nginx`**